alphaville/GPAD/README.txt

 P. Patrinos, A. Bemporad, "An accelerated dual gradient-projection algorithm for embedded linear model predictive control," IEEE Transactions on Automatic Control, 59 (1) (2014), pp. 18–33.

+Licence:
+This is a free software developed by Pantelis Sopasakis and distributed under the terms of the GNU GPL v3 licence.